• Featured Product

 产品信息

-66031-1-PBS targets Alpha Tubulin in WB, IP, IF, FC, IHC, ELISA applications and shows reactivity with human, mouse, rat, Canine samples.
+66031-1-PBS targets Alpha Tubulin in WB, IHC, IF/ICC, FC (Intra), IP, ELISA applications and shows reactivity with human, mouse, rat, canine samples.

 Immunogen Alpha Tubulin fusion protein Ag18034 种属同源性预测